velihangozek/java-backend-practices/Week-2/FirstReverseAlgorithm/README.md

-# FirstReverse
+# firstReverse

 A simple yet efficient Java algorithm solution that reverses a given string.
 This project demonstrates the "First Reverse" problem using Java's `StringBuilder` for an elegant one-line solution.

 ## Overview

-The **FirstReverse** project is designed to take a string as input and return the reversed version of that string.
+The **firstReverse** project is designed to take a string as input and return the reversed version of that string.
 This approach leverages Java's built-in methods to ensure both clarity and performance, making it ideal for beginners and experienced developers alike.

 ## Features